travis-ci/docs-travis-ci-com/blog/_posts/2012-08-31-pull-requests-just-got-even-more-awesome.md

 build status attached and displayed in the user interface.
 This is true for open source projects on [Travis CI](http://travis-ci.org) and for private projects on [Travis Pro](http://travis-ci.com).

+Due to an unfortunate issue that we failed to notice early on, pull requests opened in the last two-ish days unfortunately weren't properly updated on [Travis CI](http://travis-ci.org).
+We apologize for the slightly reduced show effect of this new hotness.

 Now, the bad news is that this means that travisbot is going to retire from commenting on your pull requests soon.
 You all learned to love him just as much